Kauhale - Rainbow Series

 No analysis available

-I looked for 'parking waitlist,' 'waiting list,' and similar queue language, but found nothing.
-The only related reference is that new owners can apply to rent an additional parking stall, which is not the same as a formal waitlist.
+I looked for references to a parking waitlist, waiting list, or queue system and found none.
+The only related note is that an extra stall may be applied for, which is not the same as a formal waitlist.

 No analysis available